Tabloid talk show: Europe

-In Greece
+Greece

 Annita Pania is the longest living representative of the tabloid talk genre in Greece, which reached its peak during the mid-1990s.

-In the United Kingdom
+United Kingdom

 American tabloid talk is widely viewed in the United Kingdom.
 First-run tabloid chat shows are also produced in the United Kingdom, which are largely similar to their American counterparts, albeit more tame in style.
 Most hosts get more involved with their guests, rather than taking an apathetic attitude in a fashion similar to Jerry Springer and usually the audience is not as involved.
 Jeremy Kyle, for example, was known for his confrontational attitude towards those on his programme, The Jeremy Kyle Show, while others like Trisha Goddard are more pacifist.
 Springer himself hosted a series on ITV as Jerry Springer.
 Vanessa Feltz's programme The Vanessa Show was cancelled by the BBC in 1999, as a result of the discovery that some participants were actually actors cast from a talent agency, although it was known previously for outlandish stories similar to the American shows.

+Asia

+Philippines

+Face to Face itself as the "Barangay hall on-air" of the tabloid talk genre in Philippines, which reached its peak during the early 2010s until returning in 2023.